Braspag/braspag.github.io/_i18n/en/_posts/pagador/2003-03-03-sdks-braspag.md

 |[**Google Pay**](https://github.com/Braspag/braspag-google-pay)         |
 <br>
 <br>
-<aside class="warning">Warning: We do not offer support for the development and implementation of this SDK.</aside>
+<aside class="warning">Warning: We do not offer support for the development and implementation of SDKs.</aside>